3dbeb41841bfbfcc24d55143816cf7f1/js-modern-array-methods/readme-template.md

 The `forEach` method executes a provided function once per array element.
 Thus we can _iterate_ over an Array without needing an `index` variable (like we had with the classic for loop of `for(var i=0; i<arr.length; i++)`.

-Here is an example of using `forEach`:
+Here is an example using `forEach`:

 ```javascript
 {{ examples/foreach.js }}